The Synod will establish assemblies that each may know their virtue and select the most virtuous amongst them to lead.Imperial Constitution

 Once the judgement is submitted by the Tribune, any citizen who is eligible can have the Tribune add their name to the judgement.
 Members of the Synod may vote at any time, casting their votes for a single candidate named on the judgement.

 A candidate for appointment may withdraw at any time.
 If they are the only candidate for the title, then the judgement will be withdrawn.
-Any votes that are recorded for the candidate will not be counted (though Synod members may change their vote) - a candidate may not give their votes to another candidate.
+Any votes that are recorded for the candidate will not be counted (though Synod members may change their vote) .
+Votes cannot be transferred to another candidate.

 It is illegal to use any votes provided by a title during the appointment of that title.
 The onus lies on the title holder to inform the Tribunes of their correct number of votes when voting for the appointment of any title they hold, otherwise they risk being prosecuted for subverting the agencies of state if the matter comes to light.
 This restriction applies regardless of whether the incumbent is seeking re-appointment and wishes to vote for a different candidate.